-Fig. 7.
+The subject and machine learning processes have been always thought to affect each other [18,20,52].
+Interestingly, we can show that the involvement of the application in the learning process also creates bi-directional interactions.
+Specifically, Fig 6D shows the feature discriminancy of the first and last ten runs of the training periods with the three control paradigms.
+Interestingly, the discriminancy significantly increased only in the case of control paradigm 4 (0.27±0.07 to 0.34±0.05, p=.045, two-sided Wilcoxon ranksum test), while no difference (or even a reduction) is reported for the other two paradigms.
+Results suggest that the refinement of the control paradigm might have had a critical role in facilitating subject learning.

+Fig 6.
 Effects of the control paradigm.
-(A) Boxplots of pad crossing time (s) for pilot P1 and all pad types (spin, jump, slide) and control paradigms 3 (green) and 4 (cyan).
+(A) Boxplots of pad crossing time (s) for pilot P1 and all pad types (spin, jump, slide) and control paradigms 1 (yellow), 3 (green) and 4 (cyan).
 The box edges signify the 75th (top) and 25th (bottom) percentiles and the colored horizontal line the median of the corresponding distribution.
 The whiskers extend to the largest and smallest non-outlier values.
 Outliers are marked with black crosses.
-(B) Average and standard deviation of BCI command accuracy (%) for pilot P1 and all command types (spin, jump, slide) and control paradigms 3 (green) and 4 (cyan).
-(C) Average and standard deviation of race completion time (s) for pilot P1 and control paradigms 3 (green) and 4 (blue).
-Statistically significant differences are shown with two-sided Wilcoxon ranksum tests, (*): p<.05, (**): p<.01, (***): p<.001.
+(B) Average and standard deviation of BCI command accuracy (%) for pilot P1 and all command types (spin, jump, slide) and control paradigms 1 (yellow), 3 (green) and 4 (cyan).
+(C) Average and standard deviation of race completion time (s) for pilot P1 and control paradigms 1 (yellow), 3 (green) and 4 (cyan).
+(D) Average and standard deviation of overall feature discriminancy (medial and lateral locations) in the first and last ten runs for pilot P1 and control paradigm 1 (yellow), 3 (green) and 4 (cyan).
+Statistically significant differences are shown with two-sided Wilcoxon ranksum tests (for the sake of clarity, only with respect to paradigm 4). (*): p<.05, (**): p<.01, (***): p<.001.

 Discussion